MattithyahuData/P8-Car-Price-Prediction/README.md

 ## [ML/DL Model Building](Code/P6_Code.ipynb)

-I used the RandomForestRegressor becasue of its perfomative benefits .
+I used the RandomForestRegressor because of its performative benefits.
 RFRs have some key advantages that make them most suitable for certain problems and situations:
 *   It automates missing values present in the data
 *   Normalising of data is not required as it uses a rule-based approach